 I absorbed very little in the first class I was attended.
 Why?
 Because I was busy trying to figure out what I had to learn and how the heck I was going to do it.
 I am one of those creative types who have a balance of left and right brain skills.
 That means I pride myself on creatively approaching a challenge, while simultaneously needing a linear plan for reaching the finish line.
 The classroom was not the place to figure this out.
 I needed to be safe at home with quietude.

 Hunkering at home with the Italian Driver’s Manual

-At home, I studied the manual further, and decided to study just four pages.
-Well, those four pages took me two hours of referring to an Italian-English dictionary, and making translations on sticky notes, to begin comprehending the content.
-And, the manual is over 300 pages.
+At home, I opened the manual further and decided to study just four pages.
+Those pages took me two hours of referring to an Italian-English dictionary and making translations.
+I made sticky notes to keep track of the content.
+The manual is over 300 pages.
 If my studies of the Italian language had been more advanced, this would have been much less daunting.
-Still, as my partner pointed out after looking at the manual, much of the language used was fairly archaic with words and terms that aren’t readily found in modern conversation.
-I had a real job ahead of me…
+Still, as my Italian partner pointed out after looking over the manual, much of the language used is fairly archaic.
+The manual uses words and terms that aren’t readily found in modern conversation.
+Yikes!

-After attending a couple of classes each week for the first month, I decided that first and foremost I needed to be more knowledgeable and therefore more at ease with the contents of the manual before I could get the most out of class.
-I continued attending class every so often to start training my ear to hearing Italian spoken in this setting.
+After attending a few classes each week during the first month, I made a decision.
+I needed to be more knowledgeable and therefore more at ease with the contents of the manual before I actually could get something out of class.
+Still, I attended class every so often to start training my ear to hear Italian spoken in this setting.

-For six months I carved out time every day to study the manual and to use online websites dedicated to studying (and Google Translator, thank you Google).
+For six months I carved out time every day to study the manual and to use online websites dedicated to studying (and using Google Translator).
 I’ll share more of these resources and study tips in a subsequent email.

-Here are some specifics about the manual and what is contained (and on what you will be quizzed).
+Pay attention because these are the things on which you will be quizzed.
 The manual begins by grounding you in the important road definitions, types of vehicles, and types of licenses.
 Have Google Translate on and toggle back and forth between languages.